JeeWeetje/iot-workshop/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/mon21.png)

-This concludes this part of the workshop.
+This concludes this chapter of the workshop.
+You have both experienced how to monitor the IoT Hub and StreamAnalytics.

 Thank you for checking out IoT Hub operations monitoring.

 ![alt tag](img/logos/dotned-saturday.png)